 The city of Kidal was the last town in rebel hands after French and Malian forces conquered Gao and Timbuktu last Sunday and Monday, respectively.
 French soldiers secured Kidal’s airport on Wednesday and appeared to have pushed the Islamist militants who established their rule there last year into the desert wastes and mountain ranges surrounding the area.

 France launched airstrikes against insurgents in its former colony when they appeared to advance on the capital city Bamako more than two weeks ago.
-It followed up with ground deployments now numbering over three thousand soldiers who have been able to aid the Malian army in retaking several cities and towns in the central and northern parts of the country.
+It followed up with ground deployments now numbering over 3,000 soldiers who have been able to aid the Malian army in retaking several cities and towns in the central and northern parts of the country.

 “Now it’s up to African countries to take over,” foreign minister Laurent Fabius told Le Parisien newspaper.